Employing or Contracting with Open Source Contributors

 Allocate Dedicated Time

-Earning trust in open source projects takes consistent engagement, and visibility to the community.
-Thus, having guaranteed dedicated time to focus on upstream work will result in better long-term results.
+Earning trust in open source projects takes consistent engagement and visibility to the community.
+Having guaranteed dedicated time to focus on upstream work will produce better long-term results.

 Giving employees a specific time allocation — 10-20% of their schedule is typical — will ensure that they remain visible to the community, and are able to have focused time to build their skills.

-Trust earned by one contributor does not necessarily rub off on your other employees.
-So don’t assume that you can just swap out one employee for another.
+Trust earned by one contributor does not necessarily transfer to your other employees.
+Don’t assume that you can just swap out one employee for another.

 Recognize Contributions

 Include open source contributions in performance reviews and career advancement considerations.
-Define specific metrics, such as PRs accepted, reviews, public speaking engagements, or promotion to committer or PMC member, which are tied to promotion opportunities.
-This will help employees feel appreciated, and communicate that engagement in open source projects is not considered charity or altruism, but is a key part of company goals.
+Define specific metrics — PRs accepted, reviews, public speaking engagements, or promotion to committer or PMC member — and tie them to promotion opportunities.
+This communicates that engagement in open source projects is a key part of company goals, not charity or altruism.

 Support Conference and Meetup Participation

 Fund employee attendance at relevant conferences and encourage speaking opportunities.
-Understand that attending conferences is primarily about creating opportunities to collaborate with peers, and this, in turn, will accelerate your business priorities.
+Attending conferences is primarily about creating opportunities to collaborate with peers, which in turn accelerates your roadmap influence and talent pipeline.

 Chop Wood, Carry Water (Routine Maintenance)

-Open source communities sometimes use the phrase “chop wood, carry water” to talk about doing the mundane maintenance tasks that are required to keep a project going.
+Open source communities sometimes use the phrase “chop wood, carry water” to describe the mundane maintenance tasks required to keep a project going.

-Many companies focus only on the flashy new features, and ignore the fact that a software project needs daily care to keep going.
+Many companies focus only on flashy new features and ignore the fact that a software project needs daily care.
+But routine maintenance is where trust is built and problem resolution accelerates.

 Triage

-Participating in the weekly triage of new issue reports and pull requests keeps a project healthy.
+Participating in weekly triage of new issue reports and pull requests keeps a project healthy.
 It ensures that the project does not appear abandoned.
-And it exposes your team to parts of the project on which they would not otherwise gain expertise.
+It exposes your team to parts of the project on which they would not otherwise gain expertise.
+And it identifies your contributors as people who care about overall project health.

 Be sure to explicitly give your employees time to do these tasks.